-As the global COVID-19 pandemic outbreak evolved, Pancontinental's management aligned its work practices with the recommendations of the World Health Organisation as well as State and Federal Department of Health's requirements.
+Pancontinental continues to align its work practices with the recommendations of the World Health Organisation as well as State and Federal Department of Health's requirements.
 The Company continues to monitor global activity and take the advice of relevant government and global agencies.